Roots and Branches

 But I didn’t.
 I named it Roots and Branches after a wonderful book of poetry by my mentor in grad school, the poet Robert Duncan, just a little nod, a little homage, of the best I could muster.

-Check out my blog where I’ll go through the tracks in the weeks to come, with a little more detail about the songs and my amazing guest players.
+Check out my blog where I go through the tracks in a little more detail about the songs and my amazing guest players.
 And please, check out the credits to see who made these wonderful contributions.
 I so miss seeing the credits as we all did in the original days of vinyl.

-In addition to Lenne, Eliza, and Mark, the other members of my longstanding team was amazing, John O’Reilly Jr. (boomcrashdrums.com) on drums, mixing by Neilson Hubbard, and mastering by Jim DeMain (Yes Master Studio) out of Nashville.
-I love these people and these long-distance relationships, really I do.
+In addition to Lenne, Eliza, and Mark, the other members of my longstanding team were amazing, John O’Reilly Jr. (boomcrashdrums.com) on drums, mixing by Neilson Hubbard, and mastering by Jim DeMain (Yes Master Studio) out of Nashville.
+I love these people and these long-distance relationships.

-Speaking of vinyl, since the last release on Humuncules, Lenne’s The Heart is the Hunter, the CD marketplace has collapsed so thoroughly they are hardly viable except for sales at gigs.
-Personally, while I love vinyl, I like CDs well enough and am sad to see them go, given how they sound better than streaming.
+Speaking of vinyl, since the last release on Humuncules, Lenne’s The Heart is the Hunter, the CD marketplace has collapsed so thoroughly they are hardly viable except to sell at gigs.
+Personally, while I love vinyl, I like CDs and am sad to see them go, given how they sound better than streaming.

 Lenne and Mark introduced me to streaming around 2019 (remember, I am old), and I have found it to be an effective way to find new music, even as it decimates our industry’s already viciously predatory business model.
 It’s just death by a different implement.
 When I stream a new release I like I hunt for it on vinyl.
 Over the course of the pandemic I have purchased more than 30 vinyls…so do that!
 Sadly, too many artists can’t afford vinyl—I am one of them on this project.
 In fact, in the CD age, I could hardly see the point of all those boxes of unsold CDs under my bed.
 So, in a way, the carnage of the streaming age—and the pandemic— liberated me to release Roots and Branches.